rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 ##### Task 1 solution

-Lets assume you need to bring platform to the usable state, but you still dont have second datacenter available.
+Lets assume you need to bring platform to the usable state, but you still do not have second datacenter available.
 For this we can switch single surviving etcd node to the single master configuration.
 And when surviving etcd becomes available for us, we can add them back to the cluster.

 Switch master1/etcd1 to single master mode: